 Three Quick Steps to Charge the Battery of Your Surface

-When attached correctly, a little light begins glowing on the charger’s flat end.
+When attached correctly, a little light begins glowing on the charger’s end.
 If you don’t see that little light, try wiggling the charger until it seats more firmly in the slot.

 Follow these steps to charge your Microsoft Surface: